 I think it is proper for the unbeliever to lovingly confront the believing partner’s assumption about the value of church in teaching morals and ethics.
 Personally, I think children learn ethics and morals from those they interact with the most.
 Two hours a week in church pales in comparison to the time parents spend with their children.

 What will the children be exposed to at church?
 Will they be pressured to make a “decision” for Jesus, asking Jesus into their heart?
-Will they be encouraged to develop critical thinking skills or will they be taught dogma and encouraged to view unbelievers as heathen, unsaved, or people headed to hell?
+Will they be encouraged to develop critical thinking skills or will they be taught dogma and encouraged to view unbelievers as heathens, unsaved, and headed to hell?

 Children should never be used to coerce the unbelieving partner into going to church.
 More than one spouse has used their children as a tool for evangelism.
 “Why don’t you go ask daddy/mommy if they want to go to church with us.”
 Such a tactic usually results in marital conflict.
 Children should never be put between the believing and unbelieving parent.

 Moments of intense conflict often come when the believing partner wants one of the children baptized or confirmed.
 The unbeliever most likely thinks religious rituals are a waste of time.
-However the believer, if they are serious about their religion, believes the rituals have great meaning and significance.
-Baptism washes away original sin, is a sign of the covenant, an outward sign of an inward act, etc ,etc. (churches have varied views on what baptism signifies and whether or not it is a means of grace)
+However, the believer, if they are serious about their religion, believes the rituals have great meaning and significance.
+Baptism washes away original sin, is a sign of the covenant, an outward sign of an inward act, etc. (churches have varied views on what baptism signifies and whether it is a means of grace)

-Recently, I attended the baptism of my granddaughter Emma.
+I attended the baptism of my granddaughter Emma.
 Her mother and father attend the Catholic church.
 To be honest I didn’t want to go to the baptism.
 I didn’t want to step foot in a church building, not for fear that it would fall in, but because of the anger I still have towards organized religion.
 I have a special place of anger for the Catholic church.
-I do not understand why anyone would want to be a part of a church that has such a bloody history as the Catholic church. (and add to to that the sex scandal the church is currently embroiled in)
+I do not understand why anyone would want to be a part of a church that has such a bloody history and a history of encouraging and ignoring sexual abuse.

 A mixed marriage with children is fraught with danger and there will be many places where the marriage can be shipwrecked unless both partners work very hard to avoid conflict .